 'Bumper Hour': Indian batting's test against New Zealand's short ball tactic

-Their pride bruised and technique exposed in adverse conditions, India's famed batting line-up will face its hour of reckoning against a New Zealand pace attack, threatening to be relentless with its short ball tactic in the second Test starting Saturday The ignominy of a three-day defeat in a World Test Championship encounter has certainly jolted a batting line-up that prides itself in performing in tough conditions.
+Their pride bruised and technique exposed in adverse conditions, India's famed batting line-up will face its hour of reckoning against a New Zealand pace attack, threatening to be relentless with its short ball tactic in the second Test starting Saturday The ignominy of a defeat in less than five days in a World Test Championship encounter has certainly jolted a batting line-up that prides itself in performing in tough conditions.

 And none other than coach Ravi Shastri is first to agree "A shake up like this is good as it opens your mindset.
 When you are on the road all the time and have not tasted defeat, it can close your mindset," Shastri was forthright in his admission that complacency had crept in somewhere.